mnemnion/imp/Forge/markdown/Orc/Orcish 2015.md

 The Cheer consists of the string `W@g!`, which is pronounced `ⱱaaʀχ!`, more or less.
 The response is `@rc!`, typically, and this is pronounced "Orc!" as one would expect.

 Note that each of these is two slangz long.
 When an Orc makes a slang, the parser simply resets.
 Numbaz get eaten to a certain width and then reset also. 'certain width' being as unreliable as it sounds: I neither know nor care what a comfortable way to break up a numba might be, nor the endianity of the architecture.
+The Orcish language contains only the hexadecimal base, as is proper.

 There is some structure to the madness: the `@` symbol in both cases indicates message passing, and the `!` has an imperative nature when preceded by a letta.

 `W@g!` is the only valid call, while the responses vary. `@rc!` means the Orc is now listening and in the mood for conversation, at the established baud rate. `@rc.` means the Orc is an Orc, or pretending to be, but will most likely ignore you unless you attract his attention in another fashion. `@rc:` is an Orc reporting for duty: it has things to tell you, which come after the `:`, and serve to establish further conveniences.

+###Architectural assumptions

+Here we're going to dial out a bit.